Do you need to short sell your home?

-Not sure what a short sale is?
-A short sale occurs when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This may be due to many factors, but frequently is a result of a rapidly declining housing market.
+Don't know what a short sale is?
+A short sale happens when the amount of the outstanding loans is greater than the value of the home.
+This may be caused by many factors, but often is a result of a rapidly declining real estate market.

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to write off the remainder of the loan.
+For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to write off the remainder of the loan.

-First, get an idea of the true market value of your property.
-A qualified real estate professional, like Bret Mundy Real Estate LLC, will be able to give you a realistic idea of what your home should possibly sell for based on a market analysis.
-Be cautious of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, assess the true market value of your home.
+An experienced real estate professional, like Bret Mundy Real Estate LLC, will be able to give you a realistic idea of what your home should possibly sell for based on prior sales of similar houses in the area.
+Be careful of websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 When you're ready to get started,